WELCOME TO MY WORLD!

 NOW, HOT OFF THE PRESS…

-The Re-release of my novel in the US:
+JULY 15TH 2014: The release of my new novel in Canada and the UK.

 A new video of Fight Night in Vancouver: Here’s me talking about my greatest ever theatrical exit!